diegorhoger/csm/plan.md

 // - GPT-based mentor responses with proper context
 // - Speech synthesis for responses
 // - Support for interrupting the mentor while speaking
+// - Improved user interface with VoiceButton for intuitive recording controls
 //
 // Next steps will focus on:
 // 1.
-Creating a VoiceButton component for better UI interaction
+Implementing voice activity detection (VAD) for better user experience
 // 2.
-Implementing voice activity detection (VAD) for better user experience
+Adding browser compatibility detection and fallbacks
 // 3.
-Adding browser compatibility detection and fallbacks
+Optimizing audio buffering for lower latency responses
 // 4.
-Optimizing audio buffering for lower latency responses
+Adding conversation history storage and persistence
 // 5.
-Adding conversation history storage and persistence
+Creating AnimatedAvatar component for visual feedback